 1 credit.
 A semester experience of one day a week in a middle level classroom.
 The student observes, tutors, teaches groups, and teaches selected whole class lessons.
+Taken concurrently with EDU3347

 EDU3424 Science Clinical

 1 credit.
 A semester experience of one day a week in a middle level classroom.
 The student observes, tutors, teaches groups, and teaches selected whole class lessons.
 (Minimum-104 hours) Taken concurrently with EDU3348